colinchambachan/PortfolioPulse/README.md

 Features on the agenda for future iterations:

-- CLI Tool for Statement upload (and pdf to jpg conversion via ffmpeg)
+- <del>CLI Tool for Statement upload (and pdf to jpg conversion via ffmpeg)</del>
+  - [IN PROGRESS] Replace idea for Full Stack app which handles both
 - [[COMPLETED](https://github.com/colinchambachan/PortfolioPulse/commit/32264d2978a9cb6637b68a16b0f802261242a0c6)] Email UI enhancements
 - Gen AI Recommendations for Portfolio based on News